vatine/sressays/knowing-languages.md

 I maybe know Prolog.
 I have not written any prolog for about 30 years, and what I wrote was in "datavetenskap" class in the Swedish gymnasium (using, if memory serves me right, Turbo Prolog).
-But, back then I knew it well enough that not only did I solve teh exercises we were supposed to solve, but also implemented a simlistic library for derivation of polynomials.
+But, back then I knew it well enough that not only did I solve the exercises we were supposed to solve, but also implemented a simplistic library for derivation of polynomials.
 I also started looking at simplification of the results, but, well, that didn't work.